Ratios, Masks, and Social Distancing

 - Infants and toddlers: Children under 24 months old should not wear face coverings.

 - Preschoolers: Children who are 24 months through 8 years old should wear face coverings indoors.
 Teachers should supervise children to make sure they can breathe safely and avoid choking or suffocation.
+It is recommended, but not required, that children wear upgraded, non-cloth masks.

 - Children with breathing problems should not wear cloth face coverings.